 - Boost HDL “good” cholesterol

 Are you ready to get started exercising?
 First, think about what you’d like to do and how fit you are.
 Second, what sounds like fun?
 Third, would you prefer to work out on your own, with a personal trainer, or in a class?
 Lastly, do you want to exercise at home or a gym?

 If you want to do something that you can’t do right now, no problem.
 Set yourself a goal and build up to it.
 As an example, if you want to run, start by walking and then add some jogging into your walks.
 Slowly start running for more extended periods of time.

 And don’t forget to ask your doctor if it’s OK to exercise.
-He will make sure you’re ready for whatever activity and will let you know about any limits on what you can do.
+Furthermore, he will make sure you’re ready for whatever activity and will let you know about any limits on what you can do.

 Types of Exercises